 Example: you say "Watch me."
 The dog watches you for five seconds.
 You say "Release" (to let her know it's okay to look away), "Good girl!" and give her the treat and praise.

 With "sit," you need to be standing upright in front of your dog.
 Get her attention and then say your dog's name, followed by "Sit."
 Hold a treat by her nose and slowly lift it up and back.
 This should cause your dog to sit, naturally.
 Sometimes this doesn't work and you will need to gently guide her to sit.
 Do not push or bully your dog into sitting.
 Be patient and she will get it because she wants those treats!
 After she is sitting, make her stay for a few seconds, then say "Release" and give her a treat.

 Use a hand motion to go with the word "Sit."
 I use two fingers and point them up, almost in a flicking motion.
 It doesn't really matter which hand motion you use as long as you (and everyone else who works with the dog) is consistent.
 Be sure to reward her when she sits.

 - I have noticed that using a stern or lower-pitched voice works best.
 Always use your dog's name: "Fido, sit."
 "Good girl, Fido!"

 - If your dog doesn't want to sit, work on a different trick for a while.
 Try for up to ten minutes at a time.
 Dogs tend to get frustrated after that, at first.

+Are you walking your dog, or is she walking you?
 Time to switch it up, Fido!
 I'm in charge here.